Damp-Corporation/DC_AI_WebApp/README.md

 Ensure PostgreSQL is running.
 Create a database and user:

 CREATE DATABASE multilingual_feedback;
-CREATE USER myuser WITH PASSWORD 'password';
+CREATE USER myuser WITH PASSWORD 'mypassword';
 GRANT ALL PRIVILEGES ON DATABASE multilingual_feedback TO myuser;

 Update settings.py: